EnigmaticaModpacks/Enigmatica2Expert/README.md

 When you creating new world, there is Skyblock option.
 You can play it without preparation, but with standard settings, structures will be generated in an void world.
 It is desirable (but not necessary) to turn them off.

 Download and overwrite [this configs](https://github.com/Krutoy242/Enigmatica2Expert-Extended/tree/master/dev/skyblock_overrides) over your installed instance.
 New configs would disable some generation in void world, like Slime Islands or Dragon corpses.
+If you play on a server on which have already made these changes, the client does not need to change the configs.

 -----------------